abergmeier/fabaccess-server/README.md

-# FabAccess Diflouroborane
+# FabAccess Difluoroborane

-Diflouroborane (shorter: BFFH, the chemical formula for Diflouroborane) is the server part of FabAccess.
+Difluoroborane (shorter: BFFH, the chemical formula for Difluoroborane) is the server part of FabAccess.
 It provides a server-side implementation of the [FabAccess API](https://gitlab.com/fabinfra/fabaccess/fabaccess-api).